Smooth green snake: Description

 The smooth green snake is slender.
 In size, it is classified as a "small medium" snake, reaching to 36–51 cm in total length (including tail) as an adult.
 The longest smooth green snake was measured as being 66 cm in total length.
 The tail makes up about 1/4 to 1/2 the total length of the snake; males have longer tails than females.

 It is uniform light green on its back, with a yellow or white belly, and has smooth dorsal scales, unlike those of the rough green snake, which are keeled.
 Its smooth dorsal scales are arranged in 15 rows at midbody.

 At birth, its dorsal coloration is different from that when it matures.
 At first, it can be olive green, blue-gray, or even brown, but after it sheds its skin for the first time, it becomes the characteristic bright green.
 The dorsal coloration can also vary depending on location: bluish in Kansas, olive-tinted light brown in southeastern Texas, and bronze in northern Wisconsin.

-It uses its tongue, red with a black end, by flicking it in and out of its mouth to "smell" what is around it.
+It uses its tongue, red with a black end, by flicking it in and out of its mouth to "smell" its surroundings.